lukebui/mw-collegiate/README.md

 # mw-collegiate

-This package provides type definitions and html output for entries retrieved from Merriam Webster's Collegiate Dictionary API.
+This package provides type definitions for entries retrieved from Merriam Webster's Collegiate Dictionary API.

+The official documentation for the API can be found [here](https://dictionaryapi.com/products/json#sec-2)